freedomofpress/securedrop/docs/install.md

 * Open the torrc file which should be located in /tor-browser_en-US/Data/Tor/torrc
 * Add a line that begins with `HidServAuth` followed by the journalist's hidden service URL and Auth value that was outputed at the end of step 5 of the server_setup.sh script.

-The torrc file for the first journalist should look something like:
+In this case the torrc file for the first journalist should look something like:

     # If non-zero, try to write to disk less frequently than we would otherwise.
     AvoidDiskWrites 1